 These figures include a number of simplified decisions, in particular concerning the sector of retail distribution, due to the particularly low thresholds for notifying such concentrations (in practice, many decisions may concern a change of control over a single retail store).

-Below is a presentation of main significant cases cleared by the FCA in 2017.
+Below is a presentation of main significant FCA decisions in 2018 and early 2019.

 iii THE MERGER CONTROL REGIME